YAMATO

 By 1200 the first aircraft appeared over Yamato.

-By 1400 the cruiser Yahagi
+Two hours later, the cruiser Yahagi

 sank along with half of the destroyers.
 American pilots concentrated their